-VOLA has a strong, demonstrable track record of success in managing and delivering complex, challenging projects, supported by solid business management and support infrastructures, including robust contract, project and partnership management processes.
+VOLA has a strong, demonstrable track record of success in managing and delivering complex and challenging projects.
+This is supported by solid business management and support infrastructures with robust project and partnership management processes.

-There is no comparable VCSE-sector consortium providing Liverpool City Region wide skills and employment support at a similar scale; our reputation across the city region, and wider, evidenced in being cited as a model of good practice in collaborative VCSE-sector working.
+There is no comparable VCSE-sector consortium providing Liverpool City Region wide skills and employment support at a similar scale; our reputation across LCR and wider, evidenced in being cited as a model of good practice in collaborative VCSE-sector working.

-- We have won and collaboratively delivered £17,910,833 of publicly-funded contracts/grants, supporting more than 9,100 learners and 800 employers through a range of youth and adult-focused projects.
+- We have won and collaboratively delivered £17,910,833 of publicly-funded contracts supporting more than 9,100 learners and 800 employers through a range of youth and adult-focused projects.

 - Current membership stands at 60 organisations, 31 of which have delivered on VOLA projects during the last three years.
-Over 13 years of operation, we have involved 97 VCSE organisations in collaborative project delivery, with over 150 participating in capacity building and QI support.
+Over 13 years of operation, we have involved 97 VCSE organisations in collaborative project delivery, with over 150 participating in capacity building and quality improvement support.

 - VOLA contributes significantly to social value and community-wealth-building.
-Analysis of past and current projects using the HACT Well-being calculator (recognised social value model) indicates a high, albeit conservatively-estimated value of notional well-being totaling £24,976,866.
+Analysis of past and current projects using the HACT Well-being calculator conservatively-estimated the value of notional well-being totalling £24,976,866.

-- We provide of a formal infrastructure for supporting collaborative, grassroots VCSE delivery of LCR-wide learning/skills and employment support services.
+- We provide of a formal infrastructure for supporting collaborative, grassroots VCSE delivery learning/skills and employment support services.

-- We have coordinated, large-scale provision for hard-to-reach and disadvantaged individuals/communities, including NEET young people and those with protected characteristics.
+- We have coordinated, large-scale provision for hard-to-reach and disadvantaged individuals and communities, including NEET young people and those with protected characteristics.

-- Delivery of Digital Inclusion initiatives for workless and otherwise disadvantaged people across a number of projects.
+- Delivery of Digital Inclusion initiatives for unemployed and otherwise disadvantaged people across a number of projects.